nhoizey/nicolas-hoizey.com/src/drafts/using-markdown-image-syntax-to-get-responsive-images/index.md

 - I have to **wait for the SSG build to run to actually see the image in the content**
 - In my Markdown file editor[^macdown], **the live preview shows the tag/shortcode, not the image** it is supposed to show
-- likewise, when **browsing files on Github**, opening a Markdown file shows the code, not the image, in the content
+- likewise, when **browsing files on GitHub**, opening a Markdown file shows the code, not the image, in the content

 *[SSG]: Static Site Generator